Bhanuka-12/Smart-Green-House-System/README.md

    git clone https://github.com/yourusername/smart-greenhouse-system.git
    ```
 2. Set up the hardware and connect sensors to the ESP32 chip.
-3. Upload the C code to the ESP32 using a suitable IDE (e.g., Arduino IDE).
+3. Upload the C code to the ESP32 using a suitable IDE.
 4. Power up the system and start monitoring and controlling the environment.

 ## How It Works (Planned)